Anxiety Medications: Types, Effects, and Precautions

 Bridge To Learning

-One main reason doctors prescribe anti-anxiety medications is to give you the support you need as you learn practices and techniques to reduce and deal with anxiety.
-In these cases, treatment is usually limited.
+Psychiatrists and doctors prescribe anti-anxiety medications to give you the support you need as you learn practices and techniques to reduce and deal with anxiety.
+In these cases, medication treatment is usually limited.
 Through therapy, you develop the skills you need.
-The goal is to be able to handle everyday stresses without anti-anxiety medication.

 If your anxiety is so severe that you can't function normally, your doctor may prescribe you anti-anxiety medications.
 People who have anxiety disorders may fall into this category.
 When you can't take care of your basic needs, go to work, or interact with other people, medications for anxiety can be the key to everyday functioning.

-People with anxiety disorders often benefit from taking meds for anxiety.
+People with anxiety disorders often benefit from taking medicine for anxiety.
 There are several distinct types of anxiety disorders as well as other mental health disorders that often feature anxiety.
 They include:

 - Generalized Anxiety Disorder